China: Who's really in charge?

 So why is he so far down the overall list?

 "He's regarded as being a sort of low-profile, not particularly interlinked or interconnected premier.
 He's got probably the worst job in China.
-The premier is always going to be taking the rap for stuff," Kerry Brown, professor of Chinese Politics at King's College London, told CNN.
+The premier is always going to be taking the rap for stuff," Kerry Brown, professor of Chinese politics at King's College London, told CNN.

 A former governor of Henan province who earned a doctorate in economics at Peking University, Prime Minister Li was a protege of former President Hu Jintao and rose to power through Hu's power base in the Communist Youth League.